jc-chen/remember/README.md

 For Windows: release/remember.exe
 For MacOS: release/rmb

-The current build is only for MacOS and Windows
+The current build is only for MacOS and Windows.

 ## Usage:
 ```